A single-loop proximal-conditional-gradient penalty method: Algorithmic framework

 Notice that in view of Assumption~\ref{Assumption 2}, for each fixed $\beta_t$, one can approximately minimize $\widetilde F_{\beta_t}$ by an alternating minimization scheme, where one can apply the proximal gradient algorithm for approximately minimizing $\widetilde F_{\beta_t}$ with respect to $x$ (whose subproblems can be solved efficiently thanks to Assumption~\ref{Assumption 2}(ii)), and then apply the conditional gradient algorithm for approximately minimizing $\widetilde F_{\beta_t}$ with respect to $y$ (whose subproblems can be solved efficiently thanks to Assumption~\ref{Assumption 2}(iii)).
 Upon obtaining an approximate minimizer $(\widetilde x^t,\widetilde y^t)$ of $\widetilde F_{\beta_t}$, one then updates $\beta_t$ and minimizes $\widetilde F_{\beta_{t+1}}$, using $(\widetilde x^t,\widetilde y^t)$ as the initial point.
 While the above standard penalty method is natural, it involves multiple inner loops and can be inefficient in practice.

-Here, following the ideas in the recent works \cite{yurtsever2018conditional,yurtsever2019conditional,silveti2020generalized,yu2020rc}, we apply {\em one} step of the proximal gradient algorithm and {\em one} step of the conditional gradient algorithm for each fixed $\beta_t$ in the penalty method described above.
+Here, following the ideas in the recent works \cite{yurtsever2018conditional,yurtsever2019conditional,argyriou2014hybrid,silveti2020generalized,yu2020rc}, we apply {\em one} step of the proximal gradient algorithm and {\em one} step of the conditional gradient algorithm for each fixed $\beta_t$ in the penalty method described above.
 Our algorithm, which we call a single-loop proximal-conditional-gradient penalty method ($\Alg$), is presented as Algorithm~\ref{alg1} below, where \eqref{get_xk} corresponds to the proximal-gradient step, \eqref{get_uk} and \eqref{get_yk} correspond to applying one step of the conditional gradient algorithm to minimizing $\widetilde F_{\beta_t}(x^{t+1},\cdot)$, and the update of $H_t$ in \eqref{definition_Ht} is designed to cater for the H\"older continuity of $\nabla f_1$; in particular, when $\nabla f_1$ is Lipschitz continuous so that one chooses $\mu = 1$, it holds that $H_t \equiv \max\{H_0, M_f\}$ for all $t\ge 1$.
+The parameter $\delta$ controls how fast the penalty parameter grows, and will be chosen judiciously later to balance the objective value deviations and the feasibility violations; see Remark~\ref{choose_delta}.

 The convergence analysis of $\Alg$ will be presented in section~\ref{sec4}.
 For the rest of this section, we present some auxiliary lemmas. \begin{lemma} Consider \eqref{problem} and let $(x^*,y^*)$ be a solution to \eqref{problem}.
 Define $h(x,y)=\frac{1}{2}\|Ax+By-c\rVert^2$.
 Let $\delta \in (0,1)$, $\beta_0 > 0$, $\beta_{t+1}= \beta_0(t+2)^{\delta}$ and $\alpha_t=2/(t+2)$ for all $t \geq 0$.
 Then for any $x_1$, $x_2\in \mathcal{E}_1$, $y\in\mathcal{E}_2$ and $ t\ge 1 $, it holds that